Click on a question to read the answer.

 Please note that applicants can complete either BIO 141 or BIO 252 and the pros and cons of either route will be explained at orientation, if accepted or contact the Program Director, Dr. Jeff Gillette for clarification.

 A high school diploma or equivalent is required.
-You must have a cumulative college GPA of 2.0 or above at the end of the 2023 Fall semester.
+You must have a cumulative college GPA of 2.0 or above at the end of the 2025 Spring semester.
 GED holders will be considered for admission if they completed all pre-requisite requirements (“C” or better).
 If your GPA is not above a 2.0, you are encouraged to seek advising from Ms. Rhonda Perdue about how this will impact your eligibility and how to improve your GPA.
 Please note that completion of developmental courses (typically grades of “P” or “S” are received, will not count towards your college GPA.

 What steps do I need to take if I graduated high school from another country and cannot obtain my official high school transcript?